Overview

 Curriculum

-• To graduate with a B.S. degree in Educational Psychology, you will need to
+- To graduate with a B.S. degree in Educational Psychology, you will need to complete the following 124/121-hour degree program:

-2. have a GPA of 2.25 or above on a 4.00 scale to transfer to and graduate from the program.
+- You must have a GPA of 2.25 or above on a 4.00 scale to transfer to or graduate from the program.

 Educational Psychology Faculty